Keep climbing, little guy! 🦗

 Distribution: Found across NSW, Victoria, Tasmania, South Australia, and parts of Western Australia

-This species is particularly common in spinifex-dominated habitats, where it blends in beautifully with its surroundings - a masterclass in natural camouflage.
+In spinifex-dominated habitats, the Macrotona blends seamlessly with its environment, demonstrating a masterclass in natural camouflage.

 What Makes Macrotona australis Special?